shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/deploy-a-solidity-smart-contract.md

 {% hint style="warning" %}
 Also be sure to rename the file **`contracts/polygon/SimpleStorage/.secret.example`** to **`.secret`** before continuing.
 This file is where we will store the secret recovery phrase used later in this step to deploy the smart contract.
 You will need to replace the text "your recovery phrase goes here" with your Metamask secret recovery phrase.

-Once again, it is **strongly recommended** that you do this with a dedicated testing wallet**.
-DO NOT** use the secret recovery phrase from a wallet which has cryptocurrency on either the Ethereum or Polygon mainnets.
 {% endhint %}

-`yarn` is a Package Manager which lets us easily fetch all of the open source code libraries and install them into the `node_modules` directory of our project.
-This makes all of the functionality of these 'dependencies' available for use in our project.
-The names and versions of these packaged code libraries are all available in the projects `package.json`.
-The rationale for installing Truffle globally with the `-g` flag via `npm` is that it provides access to Truffle's tooling in any project, instead of installing it only as a dependency of a single project.

 ## The SimpleStorage Solidity contract